BOBANOVIORGANI/solaron-0bab6/content/pages/stuggie.md

 sections:
   - elementId: ''
     colors: colors-a
-    title: Love where you work
+    title: STUGGIE got a shop
     subtitle: ''
     badge:
       label: This is the badge